dart-lang/language/working/augmentation-libraries/feature-specification.md

 it non-breaking for old code.

-It is also allowed for a non-abstract class to have abstract members, if those member bodies are filled in by an augmentation.
-You should not explicitly mark those members as `abstract` or `external`, you can simply leave off the body to make them implicitly abstract.
+It is also allowed for a non-abstract class to have abstract members, if those members are filled in by an augmentation.
 This is primarily useful for macros, which may be used to provide a body for an abstract member.

 Often, an augmentation wants to also preserve and run the code of the original declaration it augments (hence the name "augmentation").
 It may want run before